 Identify uncertainties related to the outcomes and capabilities.
 The evaluation of these uncertainties will help to establish necessary risk measures across the life-cycle of the product, service, or system.

-Ensure that all specifications have a value-based evaluation criteria that validates outcomes and measures success meaningful to the stakeholders.
+Ensure value-based evaluation criteria that validates outcomes and measures success meaningful to the stakeholders.

 Specification can flow down from regulations and standards as well as derived from the purpose of collective and individual obligations.
 The following is a list of fragments of outcome-based specifications for risk & compliance systems: